warp1337/opencv_facerecognizer/README.md

 Usage Create Training Set
 --------------------------
-Download or record a set of images you want to train you model with, preferably *.jpg files.
+Download or record a set of images you want to train you model with.
 Save these files in separate folders like:

     my_images/
         ├── adam_sandler